kwilkos/cxf/distribution/src/main/release/samples/ws_rm/README.txt

 Building the demo using wsdl2java and javac
 -------------------------------------------

-From the samples/ws_rm directory, first create the target directory build/classes and then generate code from the WSDL file.
+From the base directory of this sample (i.e., where this README file is located) first create the target directory build/classes and then generate code from the WSDL file.

 For UNIX:
   mkdir -p build/classes